w3c/testtwf-website/events/kits/event-kit.md

 3. Identify your target event dates, taking into consideration holidays, other events and availability of Experts &amp; Speakers
 4. Determine the focus of your event.
 What specifications with will be the focus of your talks and test creation?
 5. Determine what talks are going to be given and the Speakers
-6. Get commitments from Speakers &amp; Experts
+6. Get commitments from Speakers & Experts
 7. Secure the venue
-Ask on the [public-testtwf-planning][planning] mailing list for an Event Page to be posted on testthewebforward.org.
-This should be accompanied by a pull request.
-TODO:  Document steps for creating a new event page
+8. Create a new event page following the guidelines [here][contributing] and create a pull request for it.
+Send a note to the [public-testtwf-planning][planning] mailing list to ask for it to be reviewed and merged.
 8. Create a registration page on meetup.com, EventBrite, or similar
 9. Line up sponsors (if needed)